jacksanderson123/Algorithms/Books/Programmiing Interviews Exposed 4th/Readme.md

 - Step 1: Prepare yourself,
   - What kind of programer am i?

-Currently working on Nested parentheses page 46 book page 26
+Currently working on Chapter 5 Linkedlists